njpastrone/claude-code-subagents/README.md

 **Use case**: When you need to document an entire codebase, making it self-documenting with context files that help both humans and AI assistants understand the project structure.

+### 3. nn-audit
+Audits codebase against non-negotiable coding rules to ensure simplicity, clarity, and maintainability.
+Focuses on beginner-friendly code, error handling, and clean coding practices.

+**Use case**: Run periodic audits to ensure your codebase stays simple, readable, and maintainable.
+Great for enforcing team coding standards and teaching best practices.

 ## Installation

 These agents are automatically available in Claude Code when placed in the `~/.claude/agents/` directory.